 Anyone who has sat for the Project Management Professional (PMP)® exam knows that studying A Guide to the Project Management Body of Knowledge (PMBOK® Guide) and having 35 Contact Hours is just not enough.
 When you talk to them about the PMP® Exam, they will tell you it covers a lot of ground and the questions are not as straightforward as one would hope.
 Of the ones that have passed the exam, an overwhelming percentage of them will tell you that they used more than just one study method.

 Being able to answer sample PMP exam questions is crucial to your exam success.
 Simple?
 In concept; yes.
-After all, the PMP exam has only multiple choice questions.
-However, there are a number of question styles; each has their purpose and caveats, which makes knowing how to get the most of each question exponentially crucial.
+However, there are a number of question styles; each has its purpose and caveats, which makes knowing how to get the most of each question exponentially crucial.

-Situational questions test your ability to apply theoretical know how to real life project management situations.
-Often, these questions tend to be very long winded.
+The vast majority of the questions on the PMP® exam are situational.
+Situational questions test your ability to apply theoretical know-how to real-life project management situations.
+Some questions are short and vague, others are long-winded and ambiguous.
 The idea behind this is that in real life you will be handed both relevant and irrelevant information.
-Your task is to identify what’s relevant, ignore what doesn’t matter and then act upon the real issues.
+Your task is to identify what’s relevant, ignore what doesn’t matter, and then act upon the real issues.
 Be sure to read and accurately identify the actual question being asked of you, so that you can eliminate the useless information.

-Often, situational questions will offer two choices which are both reasonably correct, so it’s vital that you identify if the question is asking you the BEST choice, or the NEXT choice, or the EXCEPTION, or the ONLY answer.
+Often, situational questions will offer two (or more) choices which are both reasonably correct, so it’s vital that you identify if the question is asking you to identify the BEST course of action, or the NEXT step the project manager should take, or the EXCEPTION, or the ONLY answer.